Annual Consumer Confidence Report (CCR)

 Why do I receive the CCR report every year, can’t EMWD save money by not sending it?

 The CCR is a federal and state required document for public water systems and must be delivered or displayed for customers to view, each year by July 1.
-State regulations were amended to allow EMWD to deliver postcards to all water customers notifying them when the report is available.
+State regulations were amended to allow EMWD to deliver postcards to all water customers notifying them when the report is available and how to obtain or view the CCR.